Adaptive wireless power transfer in mobile Ad Hoc networks: Model definition

 \subsection{Energy model}

 Let $E_i(t)$ be the energy of agent $i$ at the beginning of round $t$.
-All agents have the same battery characteristics in the sense that they have the same battery capacity, denoted by $B$.
+All agents have the same battery characteristics in the sense that they have the same battery capacity $B$.
 We assume that initially all agents are fully charged, i.e., $E_i(1) = B$ for every agent $i$.
 During round $t$, each agent $i$ consumes an amount of energy $E_i^c(t)$ for communication purposes which depends on random sensing and routing events.
-Since the thorough study of such events are out of the scope of this paper, we simply assume that $E_i^c(t)$ follows a poisson probability distribution with expected value $\gamma_i \in [\gamma_{\min}^i, \gamma_{\max}^i]$.
+Since the thorough study of such events are out of the scope of this paper, following previous work (e.g., see \citep{ABER15}), we simply assume that $E_i^c(t)$ follows a poisson probability distribution with expected value $\gamma_i \in [\gamma_{\min}^i, \gamma_{\max}^i]$.
 The energy of agent $i$ at the beginning of the next round $t+1$ (assuming no recharging takes place), is equal to

 We remark that the agents are assumed to {\em not} consume any energy due to movement as the necessary energy can be supplied by different sources.
 For example, in any crowdsensing scenario it is supplied by the humans that carry around their smart devices.